-Discover French, Italian, Linguistics, Portuguese, Spanish
+Discover French, Italian, Linguistics, and Spanish

 FRENCH: Our program in French combines language study at all levels, with coursework in French and Francophone literature and cultural studies.
 Our students benefit from our location less than an hour from French-speaking Québec, offering easy access to Montréal (the second-largest French-speaking city in the world after Paris) and to French-language radio and television directly from Québec.
 Our Maison Française and events building on Vermont's French-Canadian heritage give students opportunities to put learning into practice and to make contacts that can further their studies, travel, or career.
 French at UVM also prepares students for the French-speaking world overseas, through one of UVM's many exchange programs sites available in France and other French-speaking nations around the world.